arcynicoletong/MO-IT101-Group1/MotorPHPayrollSystem/README.md

 ---

 ### Method 6: SSS Calculation
-This methdod computes the monthly SSS contribution based on gross salary.
+This method computes the monthly SSS contribution based on gross salary.
 It utilizes the bracketed contribution table and enforces a maximum cap.

 ```java
 static double computeSSS(double monthlyGross) {